Cheapest AEO Platform for Agencies in 2026

 What makes it cheapest in total cost

 Three things collapse costs that other platforms leave to the agency.
 First, content is included: articles, Reddit, YouTube.
 No freelancers, no internal content team allocation, no editing overhead on auto-published content.
 Second, human review is default: the agency reviews and approves, which is 15 minutes per article rather than 60-90 minutes of rewriting.
-Third, post-publication verification means the agency does not need to manually recheck AI search engines to generate proof-of-results reports.
+Third, continuous post-publication monitoring means the agency does not need to manually recheck AI search engines to generate proof-of-results reports.

 Otterly: Cheapest Subscription, Most Expensive Delivery